The Tel Dan Stele: From Myth to History

 Then, in the 1990s, a broken basalt stone was unearthed in northern Israel and it changed everything.

-Once again, archaeology moved the goalpost of skepticism: where critics saw myth, the spade unearthed history.
-Like countless other discoveries before it, the Tel Dan Stele stands as a striking example of how archaeological evidence continues to affirm the historical reliability of Scripture, even in details once dismissed as legend.
+Once again, archaeology moved the goalpost of skepticism: where some critics saw myth, the spade unearthed history.
+Like countless other discoveries before it, the Tel Dan Stele stands as a significant example of how archaeological evidence continues to affirm the historical reliability of Scripture, even in details once dismissed as legend.

 🏺 Archaeological Findings